anthonychu/melcher/content/draft/2020-10-15-Azure-Staying-Current/index.md

 ## Azure Community: Events & Social Media

-A while back I would have recommended to attend local community events, user groups or Azure Saturday's - there are some, most of them are virtual: https://azure.microsoft.com/en-us/community/events/
+A while back I would have recommended to attend local community events, user groups or Azure Saturday's - there are some, most of them are now fully virtual: https://azure.microsoft.com/en-us/community/events/

 Additionally, follow Azure engineers, PMs, advocates on Azure - the folks are very easy to reach there: https://twitter.com/azure